 - 1. Students are responsible for knowing the policy on academic integrity.
 Failure of a faculty member to remind a student of what constitutes academic integrity and academic dishonesty will not obviate this responsibility. - 2.
-Students should not provide opportunities for others to obstruct academic integrity.

-3. Students should inform a faculty member or member of the administration if any infringement of academic integrity takes place.
+Students should not provide opportunities for others to obstruct academic integrity. - 3.
+Students should inform a faculty member or member of the administration if any infringement of academic integrity takes place.

-(Revised on May 7, 2004 and approved by President Bitterbaum on May 28, 2004; revised on June 4, 2018 and approved by President Bitterbaum July 2, 2018.)
+(Revised on May 7, 2004 and approved by President Bitterbaum on May 28, 2004)